e271828e/Flight.jl/docs/notes/design/framework_spec.md

   all writers, but moves behavior into the FCS).
-- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; GUI as the interactive register's writer via [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract); no machinery.
+- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; the GUI writes them under its greedy claim via [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract); no machinery.
 The interactive surface is *not* one thing: pilot commands cluster under a prefix; environment knobs stay with their components' panels.
 - **The Xv1 actuator sliders**: FlightCore's dead sliders; resolved read-only by